Fruit ketchup: Overview

 Banana ketchup, sometimes referred to as banana sauce, is a sweet ketchup prepared using mashed banana, sugar, vinegar and spices.
 It is a common condiment in the Philippines, where it is as common as tomato ketchup is in the United States.
 Banana ketchup is mass-produced by some companies and marketed under various brands, such as Jufran.

 Companies

 NutriAsia is a company based in Manila, Philippines, that manufactures the Jufran brand of banana ketchup.
-Chups is a small company and brand of fruit ketchup produced in Washington, D.C.
-Chups is produced in six flavors: cranberry, mango, peach, plum, blueberry and spicy pineapple.